trytouca/trytouca/docs/docs/sdk/python/quickstart.md

 ![Touca server after submitting results for v2.0](/img/assets/touca-sdk-quickstart-2.png)

-In our example, we captured the output of our workflow using `touca.check`.
-But unlike integration tests, we are not bound to the output of our workflow.
+Unlike integration tests, we are not bound to the output of our workflow.
 We can capture any number of data points and from anywhere within our code.
 This is specially useful if our workflow has multiple stages.
 We can capture the output of each stage without publicly exposing its API.
-If the behavior of that stage changes in a future version of our code, we can leverage the captured output to find the root cause more easily.
+When any stage changes behavior in a future version of our software, our captured data points will help find the root cause more easily.

-This was an easy example with trivial implementation.
-Real-world software workflows are complex and may involve many nested function calls, interacting with systems and services.
-In the next documents, we will see how Touca helps us test real-world software.
+This was an easy example with a trivial implementation.
+Real-world software workflows are complex.
+They may involve many nested function calls and interact with systems and services.
+In the next document, we will see how Touca helps us test real-world software.